ucdavis-bioinformatics-training/2021-March-Single-Cell-RNA-Seq-Analysis/data_reduction/Expression_Matrix.md

 # Generating a Gene Expression Matrix

-Most analyses have two stages: data reduction and biological analysis.
+Most analyses have two stages: data reduction and data analysis.
-Statistical analyses of scRNA-seq data take as their starting point an __expression matrix__, where each row represents a gene and each column represents a sample (in scRNAseq a cell).
-Each entry in the matrix represents the number of reads (expression level) of a particular gene in a given sample (cell).
+Statistical analyses of scRNA-seq data take as their starting point an __expression matrix__, where each row represents a gene and each column represents a sample (in scRNAseq columns are cells).
+Each entry in the matrix represents the number of reads (proxy for expression level) of a particular gene in a given sample (cell).
 In most cases the number of unique reads (post umi filtering) assigned to that gene in that sample/cell.
 Generating the expression matrix often involves some, or all, of the following.

 <div class="figure" style="text-align: center">
 <img src="figures/flowchart2.png" alt="Flowchart of the scRNAseq analysis" width="65%" />